 Dr. Becker has developed a new technique called the Sub-Areola Mastopexy (“scarless breast lift”).
-This technique enables a breast lift to be performed with virtually no scarring.
+This technique enables our breast lift in Florida procedure to be performed with virtually no scarring.
 The sub-areola Mastopexy also results in less tension at the suture site, so the scars are often barely noticeable.
 Dr. Becker has recently improved this technique by inserting an “internal Bra” this is a surgical mesh commonly used in many other areas of the body.
-The “bra “ increases the amount of internal lifting without any additional scarring.
+The “bra” increases the amount of internal lifting without any additional scarring.

-As the pioneer of the “Scarless Breast Lift “ technique, Dr. Becker serves as an instructor to other doctors around the world.
+As the pioneer of the “Scarless Breast Lift” in Florida technique, Dr. Becker serves as an instructor to other doctors around the world.
 He has also written numerous articles in medical journals and textbooks on this topic.